 There’s enough to keep things from falling apart altogether, mostly involving Rory Scovel, but it almost becomes more irritating to catch glimpses of where things might, and should, have gone.

 When Renee (Schumer) falls and hits her head, believing that she has undergone a Big-esque magical wish-fulfillment, she begins dating Ethan (Scovel).
 Freshly into her beautiful transformation, she goes out with Ethan, largely believing that she’s doing him a big favor by dating well below her current 10 status (sorry Rory).
 She also feels empowered to make a move on a new position at the beauty company she works for, and because she now feels confident to say things, people listen.

 At this point, though the entry is a bit slow, the film is on track to win over virtually anyone in the audience.
 Scovel’s reactions to Renee’s antics are as on point as they could be, and Schumer delivers the complexity of basically playing a scene as two people at the same time.
-But, once into the second and third acts, self-confidence loses out to insane ego and not worrying about what other people think falls prey to not caring about one but yourself.
-Certain scenes still have traces of heart and soul, but the movie generally loses touch with itself, and slaps together its plot from movies that weren’t that fresh forty years ago.
+But, once into the second and third acts, self-confidence loses out to insane ego and not worrying about what other people think falls prey to not caring about anyone but yourself.
+Certain scenes still have traces of heart and soul, but the movie generally loses touch with

 In the end, Renee delivers a monologue that is still worth watching and hopefully resonates with people beyond the corny wrapping it now finds itself struggling against, but it should have rocked audiences and had people cheering.